ChaosWang666/recsys-examples/examples/hstu/npu_inference/README.md

 - [`dataset.py`](dataset.py) loads the processed KuaiRand sessions and exposes batches that include user ids, token sequences, and ranking targets so the inference path can report benchmark-style metrics.
-- Preset hyperparameters inspired by `examples/hstu/configs` live under [`config/`](config), keeping runtime configuration local to this directory.
+- Preset hyperparameters inspired by `examples/hstu/configs` live in [`config.py`](config.py), keeping runtime configuration local to this directory.

 ## Quick start